zng-ui/zng/TODO/Optimizations.md

+# Parallel UI

+* How much overhead needed to add `rayon` join support for UiNode methods?
+    * Need to make every thing sync.
+    * Vars are already *locked* for updates due to their delayed assign, is only reading from `Arc` slower then from `Rc`?
+    * Event `stop_propagation` becomes indeterministic.
+    * Services must become sync.
+    * State must become sync!
+* Maybe can always have an AppContext for each UI thread, with a copy of services and such, after each update they merge into the main AppContext.

 # Build Time

 * Very slow build time in release mode without `dyn_widget` (window example up-to 18 minutes compile time and 25GB memory usage).